TrevorFrench/trevoR/README.md

 ![hexLogo](/man/figures/hexLogo.png)

-trevoR does not currently have any dependencies.
+trevoR is currently only dependent on the purrr package.

 ## :writing_hand: Author